rdohms/dms-filter/README.md

 # DMS Component Library

-The objective of this repo is to consolidate various components I carry around with me in various systems and to offer some of them as standalone libraries, like Filter.
+The objective of this repository is to consolidate various components I carry around with me in various systems and to offer some of them as standalone libraries, like Filter.

 # Components